 Applications are also available by mail, or pick one up in person at your nearest ICT® Schools location.

 Applications are accepted throughout the year.
 We encourage prospective students to apply as early as possible in order to maximize their chance of acceptance.

 Candidates are welcome to apply for a transfer of credit/Advanced Standing.
-For students who wish to transfer from another massage school to an ICT School, we recommend that you make application between the first and second year of study (but see also the next FAQ).
+For students who wish to transfer from another massage school to ICT Schools, we recommend that you make application between the first and second year of study (please see the next section in this FAQ).
 Applicants requesting a transfer of educational credit must include, along with their application, an official transcript and course outlines.
 In some cases a Challenge Exam or Prior Learning Assessment may be required.

 ICT Schools has a mid-year Transfer Policy in place.
 If you meet the criteria of that policy you will be allowed admission into our Massage Therapy Program.
 Please call for details.

 By taking some additional coursework (either at ICT Schools or elsewhere) to supplement your existing knowledge base, you will normally be able to graduate with your Diploma in 10 months.
 Combined with your existing academic credential, the additional coursework will qualify you for Advanced Standing for the entire first year of the Program.

 ICT Schools offers a two-week CEU course entitled Massage as a Second Career (MASC) which will provide you with the supplementary coursework required.
 Other Schools offer similar courses or combination of courses which are also acceptable.